 During the Catagen phase, your hair follicles start to shrink, growth stalls, and the outer root sheath shrinks and attaches to the root of the hair.
 This is the formation of what’s called a club hair, and it lasts about 1-2 weeks.

 Telogen (Resting or Shedding) Stage

 Finally, each hair is released and falls out.
 The Telogen phase is the resting and shedding period of the hair cycle, when the follicle becomes inactive for 3-4 months (that’s why we say wait 3-4 months to see if any system is working for you).

 At the end of this period, older hairs that have finished their life will fall out and newer hairs will begin to grow.

-For instance, 2-3 months after surgery or stress you can experience hair loss.
-This occurs because the growing stage (Anagen) is interrupted and hairs enter the falling (Telogen) stage at the same time.
+For instance, 2-3 months after surgery or stress, you can experience hair loss.
+This occurs because the trauma can cause the growing stage (Anagen) to stall while hairs are also entering the falling (Telogen) stage at the same time.

 I know for me, if I ever have surgery or have been under anesthesia, around 2-3 months later I’ll have increased hair fall (and really dry, brittle hair).
 Anesthesia shows up in our hair, skin, and nails, but that’s for a different blog post.

 Always, but especially during these times, it’s a good idea to be proactive with scalp health, using growth-supporting treatments like daily follicle drops and a weekly scalp mask.

 When you get down to it, there’s no magic wand for hair growth.
 Like other aspects of health, scalp care requires a multifaceted approach and deep attention over time.
 The hair cycles in months, not days or weeks, but months, and it’s a process.
 A WHOLE process, on the inside and the outside.

 So be patient, be consistent, be realistic, let go of the results, and be willing to put in the work on your scalp care.
 Your hair is your garden; it will grow.